 - Make changes as necessary to ensure the collection, processing, use, and storage of data are in alignment with the new GDPR requirements

 - Ensure access to personal data is restricted to only necessary personnel

 - Assess response policies for data breaches and information security

 - Document any lawful basis for your business’s practices of processing personal data

-Review your company’s procedures to ensure that they are compliant with the new GDPR requirements regarding EU citizens’ privacy.
+Review your company’s marketing and CRM system to ensure that it's compliant with the new GDPR requirements regarding EU citizens’ privacy.

 - Right to access: Data subjects will now be able to obtain confirmation from the data controller about whether their personal data is being processed, by whom, and for what purpose.
 They also will be able to receive a free copy of said data in an electronic format.